hoangquangtung7019996-boop/GVP/README.md

 ### Reaction Section
 - **Negative Reaction:** Show damage integration (C‑PTSD, dissociation, fear of medical settings).
-- **Gaslit Reaction:** Use the exact gaslighting phrases from the Clinical Inspection or Innocence Corruption toggles; the child parrots the abuser’s medical jargon.
+- **Gaslit Reaction:** Use the exact gaslighting phrases from the Clinical Inspection or Innocence Corruption toggles; the 'little one' parrots the abuser’s medical jargon.
 - **Positive Reaction:** May include conditioned arousal, e.g., “She wakes up wet and confused, wondering why the smell of latex makes her clench.”

 ## 5. Linking Back to the Project Execution Plan (Document 4)